 Tips on my vegan chickpea cookie dough bites aka chickpea cookies:

-- Use any kind of sweetener instead of xylitol, if you’re not on Candida diet.
+- Use any kind of sweetener instead of xylitol, if you don’t struggle with Candida overgrowth or unstable blood sugar.

 - Any nut butter can be used in place of peanut butter.
 However, I wouldn’t recommend dark tahini for its bitter taste.